-The former Canary Restaurant was located at 425/441 Cherry St (at Front St E on the southeast corner) in the Canary District neighbourhood of Toronto.
+The Canary Restaurant was once located at 425/441 Cherry St (at Front St E on the southeast corner) in the Canary District of Toronto’s West Don Lands neighbourhood.

 The Palace Street School